Imanm02/AutoZipper/README.md

 ## Usage

-1. **Set Up**: Ensure your Python environment includes the `os` and `zipfile` libraries.
+1. **Set Up**: Ensure your Python environment includes the `os`, `zipfile` and `tqdm` libraries.
 These are standard in Python, so no additional installation is typically required.

 2. **Modify Source & Destination**: Within the main execution section of the script (`if __name__ == '__main__':`), set the `directory` variable to point to the source directory of your files, and `output_folder` to your desired zip archive destination.